Road trip Gaularfjellet in Norway 🇳🇴

 The route is beautiful because of the many waterfalls, yet the road trip Gaularfjellet is relatively unknown as scenic route.
 Among other things, the Likholevossen is located along the road, at this waterfall you can walk over a bridge over the water flow.

 The road trip Gaularfjellet runs along the Gaularvassdraget, a government-protected watercourse with several waterfalls and wild rapids.
-In the vicinity of the road you can also walk the almost 25 kilometer waterfall path from Nystølen to Elsdal or the 21 kilometer long Fossestien Waterfall Trail along the river Gaula, the path and the river are parallel to the road trip Gaularfjellet.
+In the vicinity of the road you can also walk the almost 15 mile (25 kilometer) waterfall path from Nystølen to Elsdal or the 13 mile (21 kilometer) long Fossestien Waterfall Trail along the river Gaula, the path and the river are parallel to the road trip Gaularfjellet.
 There are 29 large waterfalls along the Gaula, with the Likholefossen as the highlight.

 Partly closed in the winter period